 This scholarship is restricted to US citizens or permanent residents who are undergraduates in the College of Agriculture and Environmental Studies.
 Additionally, recipients must have completed the last four years of their secondary education at a CA high school, students who were home-schooled in CA for their secondary education, and transfer students who completed at least two years of education at a CA community college are included.

 Robert Laben was the faculty master advisor in the Department of Animal Science for over 18 years.
 This scholarship was established in 1993 as a part of the "Students First Campaign" and recognizes Professor Laben and his wife.
 It is restricted to students in the Department of Animal Science with a preference for those demonstrating leadership skills.

 In 1986 Sunny Lowe established this scholarship in honor of his mother-in-law.
 Mr. Lowe was a staff research associate in the Department of Plant Pathology.
 The scholarship is restricted to upper-division students majoring in the fields of entomology, plant pathology, vegetable crops, or pomology who have expressed an interest in a career with Cooperative Extension.

 This award is restricted to students majoring in food science, giving preference to individuals with an interest in the processing of fruits and vegetables and who have financial need.

 William & Charlotte Lider

 The William and Charlotte Lider Trust was established to support undergraduate students in the College of Agriculture and Environmental Science with majors relevant to plant science.
 It is restricted to students with financial need.

 J.M.
 Long Endowed

-The J. M. Long Foundation, philanthropic arm of the Long’s Drug Stores chain, established this scholarship in 1995.
-It is restricted to students studying in the areas of wildlife, fish and conservation biology; environmental biology and management; or soil and water science.
+The J. M. Long Foundation, the philanthropic arm of the Long’s Drug Stores chain, established this scholarship in 1995.
+It is restricted to students studying in the areas of wildlife, fish, and conservation biology; environmental biology and management; or soil and water science.